futuregrid/flask_oneclick/flask_airavata/src/readme.txt

   GVL: this seems a trivial change in the code and could be done easily, why not implement????
        Coordinate with the others

+  Heshan: I asked them about this last week and they said that they'll fix it and get back to me.

-2) CloudMesh does not have any convenience API methods to get a perticular instances started by a user directly.
+2) CloudMesh does not have any convenience API methods to get information on perticular instances started by a user directly.
 IMO these should be there so a user could directly use them without any issues rather than trying to parse a large datastruture.

    GVL: Why not implement?
 By the way there is in the table a feature to list "my" instances,
         I am sure that can be wrapped

+   Heshan: How can I list my instnces?

 3) Had issues in installing java within a python script with the interactive shell.
 Tried disabling it but could not resolve the interactivity.
 Spoke to Koji but we couldn't figure